Srijha09/Rhythmify/README.md

 ### Code Improvements (In progress)
+- Expand the Spotify Dataset for more songs
 - Create Flask Blueprints
 - Lyric2Vec and Audio Modelling Recommendation system
 - Mood Based Song Prediction